w3f/polkadot-wiki/docs/maintain/maintain-guides-how-to-validate-polkadot.md

 - **Payment destination** - The account where the rewards from validating are sent.
 More info [here](../learn/learn-staking.md/#reward-distribution).
 Starting with runtime version v23 natively included in client version [0.9.3](https://github.com/paritytech/polkadot/releases/tag/v0.9.3), payouts can go to any custom address.
-If you'd like to redirect payments to an account that is neither the staking proxy nor the stash account, set one up.
+If you'd like to redirect payments to an account that is not the stash account, you can do it by entering the address here.
 Note that it is extremely unsafe to set an exchange address as the recipient of the staking rewards.

 Once everything is filled in properly, click `Bond` and sign the transaction with your Stash